AWS Security Blog

 AWS Security Hub provides you with a consolidated view of your security posture in Amazon Web Services (AWS) and helps you check your environment against security standards and current AWS security recommendations.
 Although Security Hub has some similarities to security information and event management (SIEM) tools, it is not designed as standalone a SIEM replacement.
 For example, Security Hub only ingests AWS-related security findings and does not directly ingest higher volume event logs, such as AWS CloudTrail logs.
 If you have use cases to consolidate AWS findings with other types of findings from on-premises or other non-AWS workloads, or if you need to ingest higher volume event logs, we recommend that you use Security Hub in conjunction with a SIEM tool.

 There are also other benefits to using Security Hub and a SIEM tool together.
 These include being able to store findings for longer periods of time than Security Hub, aggregating findings across multiple administrator accounts, and further correlating Security Hub findings with each other and other log sources.
-In this blog post, we will show you how you can use Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) as a SIEM and integrate Security Hub with it to accomplish these three use cases.
+In this blog post, we will show you how you can use Amazon OpenSearch Service as a SIEM and integrate Security Hub with it to accomplish these three use cases.
 Amazon OpenSearch Service is a fully managed service that makes it easier to deploy, manage, and scale Elasticsearch and Kibana.
 OpenSearch Service is a distributed, RESTful search and analytics engine that is capable of addressing a growing number of use cases.
 You can expand OpenSearch Service with AWS services like Kinesis or Kinesis Data Firehose, by integrating with other AWS services, or by using traditional agents like Beats and Logstash for log ingestion, and Kibana for data visualization.
 Although the OpenSearch Service also is not a SIEM out-of-the-box tool, with some customization, you can use it for SIEM tool use cases.

 Security Hub plus SIEM use cases